jakobzhao/geog4572/labs/lab04/readme.md

 >
 > color5: rgba(85, 129, 186, 1);

-#### License
+#### Acknowlegement

-Please credit the author of the example you are basing your visualization on and acknowledge the license.
+Please credit the author of the example you are basing your geoviz module on and acknowledge the license.
 A software license tells others what they can and can't do with your source code, so it's important to mention it.
 More info on licenses can be found [here](https://help.github.com/articles/licensing-a-repository/).

 #### Readme.md